-Although it is a small country with the area of 329,560 square kilometers, there are up to 54 different ethnic groups inhabiting in Vietnam, of which Kinh (Viet) people accounts for nearly 86% of the whole population, and the others are ethnic minority groups that represent about 14%.
+Although it is a small country with an area of 329,560 square kilometers, there are up to 54 different ethnic groups inhabiting Vietnam, of which Kinh (Viet) people account for nearly 86% of the whole population, and the others are ethnic minority groups that represent about 14%.

-According to historical materials, Viet people was the first group living in Vietnam.
+According to historical materials, the Viet people were the first group living in Vietnam.
 And then other people came from the Southeastern Asian area.
-Almost of them are from China.
-Their ancestors migrated to Vietnam few hundred years ago.
-There are ethnic minority groups such as Khmer and Cham, descendents of inhabitants who lived in central and southern Vietnam before the area was conquered by Vietnam.
-The other groups are Muong, Pathen, Pu peo, etc. All of them are divided into 5 major groups following the language they speak: Austro-Asiatic, Mon-Khmer, Viet-Muong, Sino-Tibetan, and Austronesian.
+Almost all of them are from China.
+Their ancestors migrated to Vietnam a few hundred years ago.
+There are ethnic minority groups such as Khmer and Cham, descendants of inhabitants who lived in central and southern Vietnam before the area was conquered by Vietnam.
+The other groups are Muong, Pathan, Pu Peo, etc. All of them are divided into 5 major groups following the language they speak: Austro-Asiatic, Mon-Khmer, Viet-Muong, Sino-Tibetan, and Austronesian.

 Nowadays, Kinh (or Viet group) mostly base in plains, especially in the Red River Delta and the Mekong Delta.
-The ethnic minority groups locate in the mountainous areas.
-Each group has their own custom and tradition.
+The ethnic minority groups locate in mountainous areas.
+Each group has its own custom and tradition.
 However, they are all friendly and love peace.

 The menu in restaurants is mainly non-vegetarian with dishes made from pork, fish and beef, snake and soft-shell turtle, which is considered a delicacy.
-Chè is a dessert made from sticky rice, beans, and a seasonal fruit.
-International cuisine such as French, Chinese, Japanese, Italian and American is also available.
+Chè is a dessert made from sticky rice, beans, and seasonal fruit.
+International cuisine such as French, Chinese, Japanese, Italian, and American is also available.

 It is also recommended that you buy bottled water rather than drinking tap water.
-Don’t miss out the bia hơi (meaning ‘beer gas’), as the Vietnamese call draught beer.
-Imported brands such as Carlsberg, San Miguel and Heineken are available along with local brands such as Tiger, Saigon, and 333 (pronounced “ba-ba-ba”).
+Don’t miss out on the big hơi (meaning ‘beer gas’), as the Vietnamese call draught beer.
+Imported brands such as Carlsberg, San Miguel, and Heineken are available along with local brands such as Tiger, Saigon, and 333 (pronounced “ba-ba-ba”).

 The currency is the Vietnamese Dong (VND).
 Notes are available in denominations of VND 500,000; 200,000; 100,000; 50,000; 20, 000; 10,000; 5,000; 2,000; 1,000; 500; and 200 (less used now) hundred.
 Many tourists call Vietnam is a country of many thousand Dong.

 Vietnam is not exactly a shopper’s paradise, and the streets are awash with little shops selling all manner of items.
-You can do a lot of souvenir shopping in Hanoi, Hanoi’s Old Quarter is particularly excellent for visitors with shops selling clothes, gold, embroidered tablecloths and handbags.
-Around Hanoi have many handicraft villages, Good souvenirs are marble figurines and vases, ceramics from Bat Trang village, silk paintings from silk village, and hand-painted greetings cards.
-In particular, the lacquer ware, tailor-made ao dais (female national costume), mother-of-pearl inlay work, silk paintings, and wood block prints are very artistic and worth acquiring to take back home.
+You can do a lot of souvenir shopping in Hanoi, Hanoi’s Old Quarter is particularly excellent for visitors with shops selling clothes, gold, embroidered tablecloths, and handbags.
+Hanoi have many handicraft villages, Good souvenirs are marble figurines and vases, ceramics from Bat Trang village, silk paintings from silk village, and hand-painted greetings cards.
+In particular, the lacquerware, tailor-made ao dais (female national costume), mother-of-pearl inlay work, silk paintings, and wood block prints are very artistic and worth acquiring to take back home.
 The hill tribes of the Central Highlands and the north of the country now sell colorful woven bags and clothing.
-Ho Chi Minh City is also a good place to shop for jewellery, carpets and leather work.
+Ho Chi Minh City is also a good place to shop for jewelry, carpets, and leatherwork.